lensesio/stream-reactor/kafka-connect-aws-s3/README-source.md

 Bytes can be read back in from S3 and back into message keys/values, depending on how the data was written to the source.

-This can be used for reading back in a messages containing binary data that were written out using the s3 source, or alternatively reading binary files into chunks to be loaded onto a Kafka queue.
+This can be used for reading back in a messages containing binary data that were written out using the s3 source, or alternatively reading binary files to be loaded onto a Kafka queue.

 Please see the KCQL options available and the results of these configurations: